-MRCPsych - a guide for overseas psychiatry doctors
+MRCPsych - a guide for overseas psychiatrists

 For overseas psychiatrists looking to register with the GMC and find a psychiatry job in the NHS, one option is to complete the Membership of the Royal College of Psychiatrists examinations - MRCPsych.
-Here we will take a detailed look at the MRCPsych exams, dates, fees and centres.
+Here we will take a detailed look at the MRCPsych exams, fees and centres.

 International Medical Graduates (IMGs) from any country in the world can sit the MRCPsych examinations, provided certain eligibility criteria are met.
 These are summarised below along with a broad look at the following topics:

 The Royal College of Psychiatrists is the professional body responsible for the specialty of Psychiatry throughout the UK.
-Amongst many other duties, its role is to set and monitor the educational curriculum for those training to enter the profession.
+Among many other duties, its role is to set and monitor the educational curriculum for those training to enter the profession.

 What is MRCPsych?